 To make these kidney bean tacos, you'll need:

-- Kidney beans that have been drained and rinsed
+- Tinned kidney beans that have been drained and rinsed

 - Tinned tomatoes to provide a base for the filling